Pilfer/hermes_rs/README.md

 This could (and probably should) be a `build.rs` process.

 After creating this file, open up `./src/hermes/mod.rs` and navigate to the Instruction module imports and add the import, then populate the Instruction enum + trait + other functions' match statements with the new version.
+You'll likely need to rely on the compiler to complain about missing match branches - there's only a few, though.

 As this codebase evolves, you may need add branch arms in different matches.